Alex Morgan: Books and television series

-In 2012, Morgan signed with Simon & Schuster to pen The Kicks, a four-book series for middle schoolers.
+In 2011, James Frey, whose daughter was a fan of Morgan, approached her with the idea of creating a book series based around soccer for young girls.
+The two worked together to create it and, in 2012, Morgan signed with Simon & Schuster to pen The Kicks, a four-book series for middle-grade readers.
 The series is focused on four young girls and features themes of friendship, leadership, and soccer.
 In a statement released by the publisher, Morgan said she wanted her books to "inspire young girls" and "celebrate" her love of soccer.
 The first novel, Saving The Team, was released on May 14, 2013, followed by the second novel, Sabotage Season, on September 3, 2013.
-Saving the Team debuted at number seven on The New York Times Best Seller list for Children's Middle Grade.
-In 2015, a live-action kids comedy series based on the books, called The Kicks, began airing on Amazon Prime.
+Saving the Team debuted at number seven on The New York Times Best Seller list for Children's Middle Grade in its first week of sales.
+Frey's production company, Full Fathom Five, later produced a live-action kids comedy series based on the books, called The Kicks.
+The series was greenlit by Amazon Prime in 2014 and began airing in 2015.